pwtyler/documentation/source/_docs/migrate-manual.md

   If you run into issues, please refer to [this documentation](/docs/sftp/#sftp-connection-information).

 4. Upload your existing site's plugins, modules, and themes to the `code` directory.
 Do not overwrite WordPress or Drupal core files on your Pantheon site.

+   Refer to Drupal.org for the core files for [Drupal 7](https://www.drupal.org/node/2621480){.external} and [Drupal 8](https://www.drupal.org/docs/8/understanding-drupal-8/directory-structure){.external}.

+   WordPress users should only need to move `wp-content/themes` and `wp-content/plugins`.

 5. Return to the Site Dashboard on Pantheon, and you should see quite a few files ready to be committed to version control.
 Write a commit message such as "Import existing codebase" then click **Commit**.

 ### From the Command Line with Git